Fernando Ramos da Silva

-Fernando Ramos da Silva (29 November 1967 – 25 August 1987) was a Brazilian actor who became renowned for his role as "Pixote," the 10-year-old title character in Hector Babenco's 1981 film Pixote: A Lei do Mais Fraco, a documentary-style account of the street children of Brazil.
+Fernando Ramos da Silva (29 November 1967 – 25 August 1987) was a Brazilian actor who became known for his role in Hector Babenco's 1981 film Pixote: A Lei do Mais Fraco, a documentary-style account of the street children of Brazil.
 Da Silva became a controversial figure after the film's release and found it hard to separate himself from his depiction as the street assailant Pixote.

 On 25 August 1987, da Silva was fatally wounded in an alleged shootout with police.
 Police reports claim that da Silva was resisting arrest, but there are conflicting reports from eyewitnesses who claim da Silva was unarmed.

 Early life

 Born on 29 November 1967 in São Paulo, da Silva was the sixth of ten children.
-When he was eight years old his father, João Alves da Silva, died, leaving him with his widowed mother, Josefa Carvalho da Silva, and the rest of his siblings.
+When he was eight years old, his father died, leaving him with his widowed mother and the rest of his siblings.
 They lived in a poor city called Diadema on the outskirts of São Paulo.

-As the opening of Pixote states, his upbringing was similar to that of the role he would become famous for playing.
+As the opening of Pixote states, his upbringing was similar to that of the role he would end up portraying.
 His mother received a pension of less than $10 a month.
 The family sold lottery tickets to generate a livable income.

 After attending grade school briefly, he soon joined a theater group and began acting in plays at the age of eight.

-The biggest break of his young life came when da Silva was picked out of 1,300 applicants by Hector Babenco to play the role of Pixote.
+His big break came when da Silva was picked out of 1,300 applicants by Hector Babenco to play the role of Pixote.

 Pixote: A Lei do Mais Fraco

 Pixote was released in 1981 and would become Babenco's first internationally successful film.

 The film follows four young boys through their stay in a reformatory and their subsequent breakout.
 After escaping, they return to their lives as children of the street, pickpockets, prostitutes, drug dealers, and, eventually, murderers.

-Controversial aspects of the film include the brutal depiction of sex involving children, scenes of children committing acts of murder and drug trafficking, and that one of the major characters, Lilica, is a 17-year-old sex worker that sees older men.
+Controversial aspects of the film include the brutal depiction of sex involving children, scenes of children committing acts of murder and drug trafficking.
+One of the major characters, Lilica, is a 17-year-old sex worker that sees older men.

 Pixote became a huge international success, even earning a nomination for best Foreign-language film at the Golden Globes, although it achieved only moderate success in Brazil.
 An estimated 2.5 million viewers in 20 countries saw the movie.
 The movie received praise from film critics such as Roger Ebert of the Chicago Sun-Times and Vincent Canby of The New York Times.